-- 1. The aging process of all siphon components are ignored.
-Once a component is replaced, it is assumed "as good as new". - 2.
+- 1. The aging process of all siphon components is ignored.
+Once a component is replaced, it is assumed "as good as new." - 2.
 For the non-repairable system, there is no repair work within the life cycle.
-The broken components of a siphon system will be only replaced at the end of the life cycle. - 3.
+The broken components of a siphon system will only be replaced at the end of the life cycle. - 3.
 For a repairable system, once a component is broken, the repair work begins immediately.
 A maintenance worker is required on-site during the life cycle. - 4.
-The price of a maintenance worker is 55 USD per hour in both "No Repair" and "Repair" scenarios.
-The total maintenance price includes the price for a maintenance worker to replace all the broken components plus the total replaced component price. - 5.
+A maintenance worker's price is 55 USD per hour in both "No Repair" and "Repair" scenarios.
+The total maintenance price includes a maintenance worker's price to replace all the broken components, plus the total replaced component price. - 5.
 All simulation scenarios are run 10,000 times.